 Under Virginia law, a spouse needs a legal ground to annul the marriage.
 The couple cannot have the marriage annulled if they have been married for at least 2 years.
-The following are the specific legal grounds for an annulment.
+A marriage may either be void or voidable.
+A void marriage does not require any procedure in order to terminate it, it was invalid from the beginning.
+A voidable marriage requires the filing of an annulment and a hearing in order to be dissolved.
+The following are the specific legal grounds for an annulment in Virginia.

 If one or more of the grounds for annulment is not met, then the marriage must end through divorce proceedings.
 Even if one party thinks they have grounds for an annulment, there is no guarantee that a judge will agree and grant one.
 It is best to consult with a family law attorney to understand the grounds, process, and if this is the best way for you to proceed given your specific situation.